ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-24/configuring-jupyter-auto-completion.md

 ---
-title: "How to configure jupyter to not autocomplete"
+title: "How to configure Jupyter to not autocomplete"
 authors:
     - "Janis Lesinskis"
 date: "2019-03-09"